gvwilson/thirdbit/src/fiction/iffy/index.md

 and started rolling down the long slope that led to the dock.

 "Now comes the hard part,"
-Wales said,
+Wales said quietly.
-speaking as much to himself as to Iffy and Edson.
 "There's eight drones over the harbor.
 They're used to the bus coming down this way, but they must be looking for us by now.
 As soon as we step outside…"
-He shook his head.
+He looked at Iffy,
+his unspoken question in his eyes.

 Iffy took a deep breath.
 *Can you help us?* she thought.